 But, as they rightly say, you gotta bounce back!
-So we’re doing better in 2018 – exercising regularly and improving our diet.
+So we’re doing better now – exercising regularly and improving our diet.
 Part of that is tea, which Lily turned me on to.
 Energy tea, calming tea, you name it – as a man of intensity, I’m a tea fiend, going through up to 6 tea bags per day.
 Exactly like this lady:

 So now I’m spending all kinds of money on tea, and I’ve got a problem.
 To solve it, I set out to find a better deal on my tea purchases.
 Today I want to share the results of that investigation with you: three online stores where you can buy health foods, non-perishable foods, and a number of other dry goods for very low prices.
 Here goes.